 Water-Energy Nexus Project

-Fellows will explore the role that policy and innovation could play to incentivize a more efficient use of water and energy resources in different sectors and/or regions.
+Fellows will explore the role that policy and innovation can play to incentivize a more efficient use of water and energy resources in different sectors and/or regions.
 ETIP is particularly interested in seeking proposals relevant to the Middle East and North Africa (MENA) region and China, on topics including (but not limited to) the viability of solar-power desalination.
 Water-Energy Nexus is a project of the ETIP research group.

 Technology & Innovation

-The STPP program welcomes applications from researchers interested in investigating the process of technology innovation and the role of policy promoting it.
-This fellowship is not focused on a particular sector or geographic area, and particularly welcomes applications from scientists and technologists interested in public policy issues related to technology innovation.
+STPP welcomes applications from researchers interested in investigating the process of technology innovation and the role of policy promoting it.
+This fellowship is not focused on a particular sector or geographic area and particularly welcomes applications from scientists and technologists interested in public policy issues related to technology innovation.
 Among other topics, one particular area of interest during the 2015–2016 academic year will be on the role of university and industry linkages and its impact on innovation in countries in the Middle East (including Kuwait, Saudi Arabia, the UAE, and others).

-Solar geoengineering is a set of technologies that would reflect a small portion of incoming sunlight away from the Earth in order to moderate global temperatures and partially offset the climate risks caused by emissions greenhouse gases.
-Solar Radiation Management poses complex challenges for climate policy and for global governance more generally, not least because it appears that many if not most individual states could readily use these tools to alter the global climate.
-Fellows will be expected to work in collaboration with faculty at HKS along with international organizations such as the Solar Radiation Management Governance Initiative to improve understanding of the options for governance of solar geoengineering and the possible role of solar geoengineering as part of a larger climate policy portfolio.
+Solar geoengineering is a set of technologies that would reflect a small portion of incoming sunlight away from the Earth in order to moderate global temperatures and partially offset the climate risks caused by emissions of greenhouse gases.
+Solar geoengineering poses complex challenges for climate policy and for global governance more generally, not least because it appears that many if not most individual states could readily use these tools to alter the global climate.
+Fellows will be expected to work in collaboration with faculty at HKS along with international research efforts to improve understanding of the options for governance of solar geoengineering and the possible role of solar geoengineering as part of a larger climate policy portfolio.
 Fellows will join a rapidly growing research group with interdisciplinary links at both HKS and the School of Engineering and Applied Sciences (SEAS).
 Fellowships are open to applicants with any disciplinary background, although some science or engineering background is preferred.

 Science, Technology, and Globalization (STG)